evidence-dev/template/Universal SQL.md

 # Universal SQL Prerelease

-Thank you for trying out the prerelease version of our upcoming Universal SQL feature, any feedback you can provide will help ensure that this feature is the best it can be.
+Thanks for trying out the prerelease version of our planned Universal SQL feature.
+If you have any feedback, please reach out to us on slack!

 There are 2 major changes included in this prerelease:

+## 1. Multiple Data Sources in one project

-- You can now connect to more than one data source (Databases or APIs) in one project
+- Projects can now connect to multiple data sources simultaneously.
+For example, a Snowflake connection and a Postgres connection.
-- The concept of "Source Queries" has been introduced, which enable much higher levels of interactivity on the page.
+- Data sources are no longer restricted to SQL databases.
+We're adding support for direct connections to APIs and other tools.

+## 2. Universal SQL

+- Evidence projects now include a SQL runtime powered by [duckdb](https://duckdb.org/).
+- Queries written in markdown files use this runtime.
+- These queries can run across all of your data sources, meaning you can join data from two separate data sources.
+- These SQL queries can accept inputs, allowing you to build interactive reports, and pass variables into them from templated pages.
+- These queries are very performant, and allow you to work with much larger data sets

 ## What is included in this Prerelease?

 tl;dr:

 - You can use multiple databases in one project
+- You can write queries across all of those data sources
-- You can join queries against these databases
+- You can inject variables into your queries to create interactives (e.g. filters)
-- You can build more interactive reports (e.g. filters, drill-downs, etc)
+- You can pass large data sets into your reports

-  - There is a lot more work to be done on this front, it requires some svelte & javascript knowledge to implement, but before release there will be helper components
+## Limitations

+- There are lots of rough edges in this pre-release.
+In particular, you will often see an error state while the component is loading.

+## Getting started

+1. Clone this repo and checkout the `next` branch
+1. Run `npm run build:sources`
+1. Run `npm run dev`

+Make sure you run `npm run build:sources` before `npm run dev`.

 ### Multiple Datasources

-The `sources` folder in Evidence projects is undergoing major changes; instead of containing standalone sql files and csv files, it is now made up of directories that define different data sources.
+The `sources` folder in Evidence projects is undergoing major changes; instead of containing standalone sql files and csv files, it is now made up of directories that each define different data sources (e.g. a Postgres connection, or a Snowflake connection).

 A `sources` folder may look something like this: